socialize/socialize-networking/README.md

 - Progress delegate callbacks.

 It’s not used in any production apps at the moment.
 Use should be considered experimental.
-However, it does have ~100% unit test coverage.
+However, it does have heavy unit test coverage.
 It is small enough where bugs should be minimal and you can quickly get a good understanding of what’s going on if you’d like to help with support.